Encrypted vs Open Cities: A Side-by-Side Reality Check

 The Point: Both face hurricanes, tourism, and crime.
 Only one chose transparency.

 On July 4, 2022, a gunman opened fire during Highland Park's Independence Day parade, killing seven people.
-It was one of the deadliest mass shootings in recent American history.
-But open scanner access meant something unusual: the public could protect themselves in real-time.
+Because the city's radios were open, the public could track the response in real time and act on it.

 0:00